GenomicsCoreLeuven/pika/README.md

 #Download
 The code of pika is found in the source directory.
 All scripts/jobs (pbs) are found in the scripts directory, divided into subfolders according to type.
 All pipelines are summed into the pipeline directory.
 The script uses this structure, but when a script or pipeline is added (as a file), it is added in the tool.
 ###Release Download
-The releases can be downloaded in the release tab.
+The releases can be downloaded in the release tab or with by clicking on the download button.
 Just unpack the download, and the tool is ready to use.
 ###Git clone
 On the vsc:
 ```bash